 SOCKS4 – Supports TCP connections only.

 SOCKS 5 – An updated version of SOCKS 4.
-It supports UDP, TCP, login and password authorization, and also remote DNS-query.
+While the SOCKS 5 protocol typically supports both UDP and TCP, our SOCKS5 proxy specifically supports only TCP, along with login and password authorization, and remote DNS-query.

 Using Port Numbers